MissVeronica/um-email-admin-registration/README.md

 #### 3. UM Administration Registration Form ID
 Design an UM Registration Form for updating the WP All Users "Info" popup and the email placeholder {submitted_registration} with the WP Form fields.
 ### Email Template
 Edit the new email template "Profile Created by Admin Email" with required placeholders and text depending on your site's setup for new UM users.
+You can also use one of the existing UM email template files and move this UM file to your active Theme's folder .../ultimate-member/email/ and change the file name to  "notification_admin_registration_email.php".
+If you have edited some of the UM email template files you will find those files in the .../ultimate-member/email/ folder.
 ## Installation
 1. Download the zip file and install as a WP Plugin, activate the plugin.
 2. Move the plugin's email template file "notification_admin_registration_email.php" to your active Theme's folder .../ultimate-member/email/